hunghnguyen/MoneroSigner/README.md

 * Device takes up to 60 seconds to boot before menu appears (be patient!)
 * Always test your setup before transfering larger amounts of bitcoin (try testnet first!)
 * Slightly rotating the screen clockwise or counter-clockwise should resolve lighting/glare issues
-* If you think MoneroSigner adds value to the Monero ecosystem, please help us spread the word! (tweets, pics, videos, etc.)
+* If you think XmrSigner adds value to the Monero ecosystem, please help us spread the word! (tweets, pics, videos, etc.)

 ### Related Repositories
 * [This one(MoneroSigner](https://github.com/DiosDelRayo/MoneroSigner)